grafana/k6-learn/Modules/Getting started with k6 OSS.md

 }
 ```

-Any code placed in the default function will be executed by each k6 virtual user when the test is run.
+Any code in the `default` function is executed by each k6 virtual user when the test runs.

 Add the logic for making the actual HTTP call: